STAND. COM. REP. NO. 777

 State of Hawaii

-Your Committee on Judiciary, to which was referred S.B.
-No. 1173 entitled:
+Your Committees on Consumer Protection & Commerce and Judiciary, to which was referred H.B.
+No. 1176, H.D.
+1, entitled:

-As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1173, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 1173, S.D.
-1, and be placed on the calendar for Third Reading.
+As affirmed by the records of votes of the members of your Committees on Consumer Protection & Commerce and Judiciary that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
+No. 1176, H.D.
+1, as amended herein, and recommend that it pass Third Reading in the form attached hereto as H.B.
+No. 1176, H.D.
+2.

 KARL RHOADS, Chair